zizitizi/my-devops-Roadmap/Docker/S20kubeadm.md

 apt-mark hold kubelet kubeadm kubectl

+systemctl status kubelet

+kubectl version

+kubeadm version

+kubelet --version

 hint:
 sysctl -a | grep swap

-vm.swappiness = 60   - linux swappiness is 60 but we increase it to 80 or 90 every where if we have not k8s there. then when ram goes 90 it swith to swap
+vm.swappiness = 60   - linux swappiness is 60 but we increase it to 80 or 90 every where if we have not k8s there. then when ram goes 90 it swith to swap and add it to file to persist it

 sysctl -w vm.swappiness=90

+# k8s initialization

+kubeadm init --help

+advertise ip that all node see and ping each other on that ip  - ip a

+pod net work cidr - k8s gives pods ip and port and ns ,..  . we should specify rang ip /16 for k8s. ex. pattern:

+10.244.1.1   - worker1

+   10.244.1.2   - pod2

+   10.244.1.3   - pod3

+   10.244.1.4   - pod4

+   .

+10.244.2.1   - worker2

+     10.244.2.2   - pod2

+     10.244.2.3   - pod3

+     10.244.2.4   - pod4

+     .

+.

+.

+.

+k8s make vswitch to handle connection between nodes , pods ,... that called pod network addon.